midhunbiju/nexmo-developer/_documentation/conversation/concepts/event.md

 # Event

-Conversations are event driven.
+Conversations are event-driven.
 When key activities occur an event is generated, which can be handled by the application.
 For example when a User joins a Conversation a `member:joined` event is fired.
 Other events include `member:left`, and `member:invited`.

-The following code sniipet shows that code can be executed based on the event fired:
+The following code snippet shows that code can be executed based on the event fired:

 ``` javascript
 ...